Fire Safety and Home Inspections in Phoenix: A Must-Know for Arizona Homeowners

 Improper installation of kitchen appliances, dryers, and water heaters can pose fire risks.
 The inspector will check that these appliances are installed correctly and that ventilation systems are not obstructed, ensuring there is no buildup of heat or flammable gases.

-5. Inspect Garage and Attic Fire Risks
+4. Inspect Attic Fire Risks

 Conclusion: